TuneMatic technical notes from actual emails received and responded to (updated 05/27/2020)

 Encountering bad tunes:

-When TuneMatic keys the rig, it measures the frequency, swr, and power range.
+When TuneMatic keys the rig, it measures the frequency and swr/power.
 There is an internal frequency counter that actually measures the rig transmit frequency.
 At the same time, it is measuring the pulse count and antenna current, in case it goes past the soft limits and stalls out.

-The software (since 1/2015) does not require the user to press the TUNE button a second time after it moves to the memory frequency.
-The original intent was to allow the user to either allow the manual selection of auto-tune, or just allow it to timeout.
+The newest software does not require the user to press the TUNE button a second time after it moves to the memory frequency.
+The original intent was to allow the user to either allow the second portion of auto-tune, or just allow it to timeout.
 This version does this automatically, but you can bypass the auto feature, by holding the INIT button(2 small circled arrows) on power up.
 It resets back to full auto on next power up.With the newer software, it is a feature option.

 The EEEEE message indicates that it assumed the frequency was already stored, when it keyed the second time, it didn’t like the SWR reading, and it was warning you that the SWR was not acceptable to TuneMatic limit.